From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Introduction

 In this work, we provide a comprehensive analysis of the chaos properties of the YSYK model at finite system sizes.
-By analyzing spectral statistics~\cite{Wigner_1951, Brody81, Oganesyan2007, Atas2013}, the spectral form factor (SFF)~\cite{haake_quantum_1991,Mehta2004, Gharibyan2018,Saad:2018bqo}, and out-of-time-ordered correlators (OTOCs)~\cite{Larkin1969,Shenker_2014,Shenker:2014cwa,Maldacena_2016}, we show that the boson mass in the YSYK model serves as a tunable parameter that smoothly interpolates between single-particle and many-body chaos---unlike in low-rank SYK models, where this role is played by the ratio of the number of dynamic fermionic degrees of freedom to static bosonic fields~\cite{Bi:2017yvx, Kim_2020}.
-To quantify this transition, we introduce a time rescaling that enables a direct comparison between the YSYK and the complex SYK$_q$ model~\cite{Sachdev:2015efa,Davison:2016ngz,Gu_2020}, which exhibits single-particle chaos at $q=2$~\cite{Liao2020,Winer2020,Legramandi2024} and many-body chaos at $q=4$.
-The YSYK model continuously bridges these two regimes, quantitatively reproducing SYK$_2$- and SYK$_4$-like behavior at small and large boson mass, respectively.
-In the intermediate regime, the system displays rich dynamical features associated with ergodicity breaking, including localization crossovers~\cite{Garcia-Garcia2018, Finite_size_OTOC}, prethermalization plateaus~\cite{Rakovszky2018,Nandy22,Dieplinger2023,Baumgartner:2024orz}, and partial scrambling~\cite{weak_quantum_chaos,He_MBL_OTOC,Swingle_slow_scrambling,OTOC_quantum_Ising_chain} (see Fig.~\ref{fig:first_schematic}\textbf{b}).
+By analyzing spectral statistics~\cite{Wigner_1951, Brody81, Oganesyan2007, Atas2013}, the spectral form factor (SFF)~\cite{haake_quantum_1991,Mehta2004, Gharibyan2018,Saad:2018bqo}, and out-of-time-ordered correlators (OTOCs)~\cite{Larkin1969,Shenker_2014,Shenker:2014cwa,Maldacena_2016}, we show that the boson mass $\omega_0$ in the YSYK model serves as a tunable parameter that smoothly interpolates between single-particle and many-body chaos\footnote{This is different from what happens in low-rank SYK models, where this role is played by the ratio of the dynamic fermionic degrees of freedom to static bosonic fields~\cite{Bi:2017yvx, Kim_2020}.}.
+To quantify this crossover, we introduce effective perturbative descriptions at small and large boson masses, together with normalization factors derived from random matrix theory, which enable a direct and quantitative comparison between the YSYK and the complex SYK$_q$ model~\cite{Sachdev:2015efa,Davison:2016ngz,Gu_2020}.
+We show that the model continuously bridges two regimes: at small boson mass, it approaches SYK$_2$, which is characterized by single-particle chaos~\cite{Liao2020,Winer2020,Legramandi2024}, while at large boson mass it exhibits SYK$_4$-like behavior associated with many-body quantum chaos (see Fig.~\ref{fig:first_schematic}\textbf{b}).
+In the intermediate regime, the system displays rich dynamical features whose finite-size phenomenology is reminiscent of slowed ergodic dynamics, including localization crossovers~\cite{Garcia-Garcia2018, Finite_size_OTOC}, partial scrambling~\cite{weak_quantum_chaos,He_MBL_OTOC,Swingle_slow_scrambling,OTOC_quantum_Ising_chain}, and prethermalization plateaus~\cite{Rakovszky2018,Nandy22,Dieplinger2023,Baumgartner:2024orz}.
+We show analytically and numerically that this integrable phenomenology persists up to late times $t\sim \omega_0^{-5/2}$, after which the non-integrable behavior starts emerging.